Slincess/Last.fm-Genre-finder/README.md

 This tool reads your music library directly from the path you give it.
 No Docker or servers

-installation and Usage
+# installation and Usage

-after installing the tagrmSetup.exe run it once.
+after installing tagrmSetup.exe run it once.

 restart the computer to apply changes.

 open cmd and use it.

-usage:
+## usage:
-tagrm easytag <LastFmApiKey> <"PathToMusic">                        - Tag your music with genres
+tagrm easytag <"PathToMusic"> <LastFmApiKey>                        - Tag your music with genres
-tagrm easytag WORKS ONLY IF APIkey&libPATH SAVE SETTING IS ON       - Tag your music with genres
 tagrm settings                                                      - View or change settings
 tagrm settings scannscannedfiles true/false                         - scan(true) or dont scan(false) already scanned files
 tagrm settings savedata true/false                                  - save API key and libPath to quick scan